Terminology #

 To encourage independent latent features (latent space disentanglement ), we can add a loss term that penalizes the correlation between latent features

-(beta) VAEs, and add a Beta constant multiplier to the regularization loss
+These are called B (beta) VAEs, and add a Beta constant multiplier to the regularization loss

 The higher the beta, the more the model will try to disentangle the latent features